minetest-mods/simplecrafting_lib/README.txt

 this mod hooks into it and can reinterpret recipes registered via it to use with the new crafting system as well.

-Alternately, use the "crafting.register" method to register recipes for the new system exclusively.
+Alternately, use the "simplecrafting_lib.register" method to register recipes for the new system exclusively.
 Examples are given below:

 -- Crafting Table